smithy-lang/smithy-rs/design/src/rfcs/rfc0012_crates_io_publishing.md

 all versioning information for any given commit in the repository.
 In the main branch, the `versions.toml` in tagged commits will become the source of truth for which crate versions belong to that release, as well as additional metadata that's required for maintaining version process in the future.

+The special `0.0.0-smithy-rs-head` version that is used prior to Phase 1 for maintaining the runtime crate versions will no longer be used (as detailed in [Versioning for Runtime Crates](#versioning-for-runtime-crates)).

 This format will look as follows:
 ```toml